patrickberggold/PedSimAutomation/README.md

 The output of the script should be a floor plan of the geometry.
 You can now switch the node "CreateFloorPlanWithOverlaidZones" to True and rerun the script.
-This will generate the floor plan image and overlay it with the colors of the sources and destinations, then use it as an input to the transformer.
+This will generate the floor plan image and overlay it with the colors of the sources and destinations.
+This image is then fed as an input to the transformer.

+Once the execution is complete, you should see a .gif, showing the predicted frames of the transformer, in your chosen export path.

 ## Documentation